LongarMD/OUI-Visualization/src/modules/nomogram/README.md

-# Naive Bayes Module
+# Nomogram Module

-This module implements a Naive Bayes classifier for predicting whether to play golf based on weather conditions.
+This module implements a nomogram for predicting whether to play golf based on weather conditions.

 ## Features